mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **map**<`IT`>(subtype: *`IT`*): `IMapType`<`IT`>

-Creates a key based collection type who's children are all of a uniform declared type.
+`types.map` - Creates a key based collection type who's children are all of a uniform declared type.
 If the type stored in a map has an identifier, it is mandatory to store the child under that identifier in the map.

 This type will always produce [observable maps](https://mobx.js.org/refguide/map.html)